Discussed weather, rainfall, says Pawar on meeting Fadnavis at wedding

 Both Fadnavis and Pawar had come together and formed the government in Maharashtra.

-However the government lasted just 80 hours.
+However, the government lasted just 80 hours.
 Following the Shiv Sena led by Udhav Thackeray formed the government along with the NCP and Congress.